 Have you ever wondered exactly why we use pink and red on Valentine’s Day?

-It’s not all down to Barbie dolls and fairy-tale princesses.
+It’s not all down to fairy-tale princesses and Barbie dolls.
 Studies show that women prefer red & pink tones.
 Even in their choice of blues and greens, they tend to favour hues with red in the colour.
 It is thought that this is partially evolutionary - traditionally the gatherers, women were careful to pick only ripe (=red) fruits.

 Fast forward to Mediaeval times: back when the concept of courtly love emerged in the middle ages, red dye was the most difficult and expensive colour to create.
 So a red-coloured gift was considered a particularly grand display of affection.
 Red was also believed to be an intentional and eternal colour, making it an expression of undying love.
 To create pink you need to add white - the purest colour of all - to red.
 No surprise then that pink symbolises both the clarity and authenticity of your love.